Nike-Inc/SQift/README.md

 #### Extractable Protocol

-While the `Bindable` protocol helps move Swift data types into the `Database`, the `Extractable` protocol allows SQift to extract the values from the `Database` and convert them back to the requested Swift data type.
+While the `Bindable` protocol helps move Swift data types into the database, the `Extractable` protocol allows SQift to extract the values from the database `Connection` and convert them back to the requested Swift data type.

 ```swift
 public protocol Extractable {